Skip to Content

 DIN stands for “Deutche Industrial Norm” — German for “German Industrial Standard.”
 This is the national organization for the standardization of products and industries throughout Germany.
 Because their products have become popular throughout the world, these standards apply globally.

-DIN size is the size of the chassis of the stereo itself.
+DIN size refers to the chassis size of the stereo itself.
 Many car stereos and RV stereos come in one of two standard sizes: single DIN or double DIN.

 Single DIN